Care about Cyntoia Brown? Stop normalizing “teenage prostitution.”

 Case in point, one member of the Denver Police Department said, “When I have a jury pool, and I am trying talk about this 17-year-old or 25-year-old that has been victimized, the jury pool thinks they want to be in it.
 Aren’t they putting themselves through college?
 They think they are making all this money and drinking champagne and driving in Bentleys.”

-We must recognize that Cynotia was a sex trafficked child who underwent profound trauma.
+We must recognize that Cyntoia was a sex trafficked child who underwent profound trauma.
 These experiences should be considered in the charging and sentencing of any trafficking victim, particularly a child victim.

 The good news is that there is real hope that this case can bring a renewed focus to consider a sex trafficked person’s status in criminal cases.
 However, if we truly want judges and juries who can recognize victims, then it’s time for news outlets and mainstream entertainment to stop feeding into myths about commercial sexual exploitation.

-Let Cynotia Brown’s tragic exploitation be a wakeup call to our court systems, and our news and entertainment outlets, to recognize victims and support survivors.
+Let Cyntoia Brown’s tragic exploitation be a wakeup call to our court systems, and our news and entertainment outlets, to recognize victims and support survivors.